camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/openshift/terraform-setup.md

 Following this tutorial and steps will result in:

-- A [Red Hat OpenShift with Hosted Control Plane](https://www.redhat.com/en/topics/containers/what-are-hosted-control-planes#rosa-with-hcp) cluster running the latest ROSA version with three nodes ready for Camunda 8 installation.
+- A [Red Hat OpenShift with Hosted Control Plane](https://www.redhat.com/en/topics/containers/what-are-hosted-control-planes#rosa-with-hcp) cluster running the latest ROSA version with five nodes ready for Camunda 8 installation.
 - The [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) is installed and configured, which is used by the Camunda 8 Helm chart to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ## 1. Configure AWS and initialize Terraform